Super Freaky Girl: Remixes

 On August 18, 2022, Minaj released an extended version of "Super Freaky Girl", dubbed the "Roman Remix", featuring her alter ego Roman Zolanski.
 This marked a return of the alter ego.
 The song is a minute longer than the original, and has a restructured end, adding a third verse.
 HotNewHipHop's Aron A. called it a "double-timed fiery" verse, while Regina Cho of Revolt and Uproxx's Aaron Williams likewise both said Minaj delivers a "rapid-fire verse".
 Noting the boasts about her career's longevity, Williams said "It's an especially timely assertion, considering she's soon to be honored with a Video Vanguard Award at the upcoming 2022 VMAs".
 Minaj also mentions how an old mixtape of hers sold more than someone's album, likely a reference to her 2021 re-release of her 2009 mixtape Beam Me Up Scotty, which debuted at number two on the Billboard 200.
 She also shouts out label-mates Lil Wayne and Drake.

 On September 9, 2022, Minaj released a second remix dubbed the "Queen Mix", featuring American female rappers JT from City Girls, Bia, Katie Got Bandz, Akbar V, and Maliibu Miitch.
+The remix was performed by all artists at Minaj's April 10 show of the Pink Friday 2 World Tour in Boston, MA.